Board-Folk/PregnantLaserMouse/README.md

  ![PCB](images/banner.png)

+Version 1.1

+Removed the solder bridges, and just allow gnd on both sides of the switch.

 Version 1.0

 Requires an XAIO SAMD21 and a ADNS9800 Laser, which you can get still get from Aliexpress.
 Make sure to also get the Lens.

 ## Notes

+This is for the version 1.0 of the board. v1.1 don't need to do this apart from making sure your switches are the correct way for 2 or 3 button mouse.

 In commodore's wisdom, there are differences in the mouse button pcb layput between the 2 button and 3 button versions.
 By default i have set the orientation in the 2 button version, as i did not have access to the 3 button pcb layout and they looked identical from the top.